Software-Development-Centre-GNE/SnC/README.md

 ## Features

-- Upload images.
+- Upload images, Video.
-- Add notes to images.
+- Add notes to images, Video.
-- View uploaded images.
+- View uploaded images, Video.
-- View images by tag
+- View images, Video by tag

 ## How to use

-1. Click the "Select Media" button to choose an image to upload.
+1. Click the "Select Image" button to choose an image to upload.
+2. Click the "Select Video" button to choose an Video to upload.
-2. Add a tag and a note to the image, if desired.
+3. Add a tag and a note to the image, if desired.
-3. Click the "Upload" button to upload the image to Firebase.
+4. Click the "Upload" button to upload the image to Firebase.
-4. To view an image, click on the tag associated with the image.
+5. To view an image, click on the tag associated with the image.

 ## Contributing